Home » Malta airport transfers » Malta Airport to Valletta

 These are the directions you need to find your way onto the bus:

-Valletta’s City Gate is a 5-minute walk away from the main bus station and everything is easy to reach on foot, however, no buses enter the centre of the capital.
+Valletta’s City Gate is a 5-minute walk away from the main bus station, and everything is easy to reach on foot; however, no buses enter the centre of the capital (except route 133, operating exclusively inside Valletta).
 That makes getting there with luggage less practical, especially in the heat of summer.

-Renting a car is the final option to get from malta airport to Valletta, and if you need the flexibility of a car it’s doable, but not very practical.
-It does require a bit of effort so let me take you through the steps.
+Renting a car is the final transfer option to get from Malta Airport to Valletta.
+If you need the flexibility of a car and you’re not a nervous driver, it’s doable but not very practical.
+It does require a bit of effort to drive on Malta’s roads, so let me take you through the steps.

 N.B.
-Parking within Valletta is notoriously difficult and limited, while a paid access system is applied as well.
-If you decide to rent a car you’ll need to use public or private parking options just outside the city’s main entrance and make your way on foot.
-Distances are short, but it does make a difference, especially in summer.
+Parking within Valletta is notoriously tricky and limited, while a paid access system is also applied.
+If you decide to rent a car, you’ll need to use public or private parking options just outside the city’s main entrance and make your way on foot to your nearby accommodation.
+Distances are short, but they make a difference, especially in summer.

-The paid access system is referred to as ‘CVA’ and registers license plates entering and exiting the city.
-Access is charged between 9 am and 2 pm on weekdays, timed stay within the city is measured until 4 pm.
+The paid access system is called ‘CVA’ and registers license plates entering and exiting the city.
+Access is charged between 8 a.m. and 2 p.m. on weekdays, timed stay within the city is measured until 6 p.m.
 In the case of rental cars, the agency will receive any charges and bill you for them.
-Good to know: The first 30 mins after entry is free, which can come in handy to drop off luggage and passengers at your place of stay after which you can exit the city to park your car.
+Good to know: The first 30 minutes after entry is free, which can come in handy to drop off luggage and passengers at your place of stay, after which you can exit the city to park your car.

 Valletta is around 10 kilometres away from Malta airport.

-By car, the trip from Malta airport to Valletta takes around 20 minutes.
-You’ll pass through the nearby towns of Marsa, Hamrun and Floriana on your way.
+By car or private taxi, a transfer from Malta airport to Valletta takes around 20 minutes.
+You’ll pass through the nearby towns of Marsa, Ħamrun and Floriana on your way.

-Taking public transport (bus: X4) is by far the cheapest way to get from Malta airport to Valletta, at just €2 per person for a single trip.
+Taking public transport (bus: X4) for your transfer is by far the cheapest way to get from Malta airport to Valletta, at just €2 per person for a single trip.

 Get the best travel tips from Malta Uncovered delivered to you in bite-sized chunks by email.
 (Unsubscribe at any time!)